Bugzy-net/Endless-Adapter/README.md

 # Endless-Adapter

-An endless adapter, where you can add/remove items easily and effeciently
+An endless adapter, where you can add items easily, effeciently and endlessly

 ## Getting Started